Black History Month & Virtual Assistants – Celebrating Tara Spencer

 Q. Please share some of your background so our readers can get to know you better.

+a.
 I began my VA journey in November of 2012.
-I left my position with the American Psychiatric Association to become a stay-at-home mother.
+I left my position with the American Psychiatric Association to be a stay-at-home mother.
 I wanted to supplement my family’s income and still have the flexibility to be with my children physically.
 I partner with entrepreneurs, thought-leaders, c-suite executives, and consultants to provide them executive-level assistance.
-I have also joined a think tank based in Philadelphia as the membership and administrative coordinator.
-I have over 22 years of administrative experience; and have worked with executives at the Foreign Policy Research Institute, American Psychiatric Association, and the United Negro College Fund.
+I have over 20 years of administrative experience; and have worked with executives at the Foreign Policy Research Institute, American Psychiatric Association, and the United Negro College Fund.

 Q. Why is Black History Month important to you?

 As a nation, we must never become disengaged from this month of celebration and reflection.
-The facts surrounding the building of our nation and the vast contributions of African Americans should be promoted and accessible to a wider audience.
+African American history should be pushed and accessible to a wider audience.
 My ancestors have played such a vital role in the larger narrative of America.
-If we are a diverse nation as we proclaim, we should discontinue the dilution of facts and begin having conversations about African American history, no matter how painful or uncomfortable.
-We should all be celebrating black excellence, and the triumphs we have made through the struggles of African Americans because it is a major component of our American history.
+If we are a diverse nation as we proclaim, we should all be having conversations about African American history, no matter how painful or uncomfortable.
+We should all be celebrating black excellence, and the triumphs we have made through the struggles of my people because it is a major component of our American history.

 Q. What or who inspired you to become a Virtual Assistant?

+a.
 When I began searching for options to bring additional income to my family in 2012, I was unaware of the virtual assisting profession.
 I had not met another virtual assistant.
 It wouldn’t be until two years later that I became connected with other VAs.
-During my time at APA, I participated in a new telework program they developed and was one of the first to work remotely on a part-time basis.
-I learned from that experience that I performed at an even higher level working from home, without distractions, and found I preferred working virtually.
-I don’t think I could return to working in a traditional work setting.
+During my time at APA, I participated in a new telework program they developed and was one of the first to jump in.
+I learned from that experience that I performed at an even higher level working from home, without distractions, and found that I preferred working virtually.
+I don’t think that I could return to working in a traditional work setting.
 The flexibility to work whenever and wherever I want is a freedom that’s indescribable.
 It’s a true blessing that I’ve been successful for the past nine years supporting my family on my own terms.

 Q. What steps did you take to start your business?

-It’s comical because I would never recommend this to a VA starting a business now but I placed my first marketing piece on Craigslist in 2013 and contracted with my first client, who I still work with today.
-I established longstanding partnerships with anyone that I worked with.
-That led to referrals and wonderful opportunities to grow my business..
+a.
+It’s comical because I would never recommend this to a VA starting a business now, but I placed my first marketing piece on Craigslist in 2013 and contracted with my first client, who I still work with today.

 Q. What has been your best strategy for getting clients?